Cervalces latifrons

-Cervalces latifrons, the broad-fronted moose, or the giant moose was a giant species of deer that inhabited the holarctic regions of Europe and Asia during the Pleistocene epoch.
-It is believed to be the largest species of deer that ever existed, larger than its North American relative Cervalces scotti, Megaloceros, and the modern moose.
+Cervalces latifrons, the broad-fronted moose, or the giant moose was a giant species of deer that inhabited Europe and Asia during the Pleistocene epoch.
+It is thought to be the ancestor of the modern moose, as well as the extinct North American Cervalces scotti.
+It was considerably larger than living moose, placing it as one of the largest deer to have ever lived.